Model-agnostic super-resolution in high dimensions: Introduction

-then we can efficiently recover a signal $f$ (normalized so that $\sum_j |u_j|=1$) to error $\eps$; that is, each support location $t_i$ and amplitude $u_i$ can be recovered to within additive error $\eps$.
-Note that on the one dimensional torus, a minimum separation of $\Delta$ implies that the sparsity $k$ of $f$ satisfies $k \le 1/\Delta$.
+to error $\eps$; that is, each support location $t_i$ and amplitude $u_i$ can be recovered to within additive error $\eps$.
+Note that, while no sparsity bound is explicitly assumed on $D$, a minimum separation of $\Delta$ implies that the sparsity $k$ of $D$ satisfies $k \le 1/\Delta$ on the one dimensional torus.